 How Clear Sky was formed

 There are too many children out there suffering at the hands of circumstances beyond their control.
-We passionately believe that the world would be a better place if adults spent more time playing with children, developing strong and healthy relationships through play to help children feel safe in this world.
-Clear Sky is dedicated to provide children with age appropriate and creative support at the time when they are still learning about life through their experiences, and working out how to become the best version of themselves.
-We believe in the Power of Play to transform young lives.”
+I passionately believe that the world would be a better place if adults spent more time playing with children, developing strong and healthy relationships through play to help children feel safe in this world.”

 To harness the power of play to enhance emotional wellbeing of children and their families, by providing qualified therapeutic support and delivering professional training based on the very latest research.